This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Decorate an evergreen

-I had my eye on a perfectly shaped dwarf Alberta spruce this year, and decided to decorate it as well as putting together my urn.
-I was a bit dubious about it surviving the winter, but I was assured by the garden centre it would be okay.
+One year, I had my eye on a perfectly shaped dwarf Alberta spruce.
+I was a bit dubious about it surviving the winter, but I was assured by the garden center it would be okay.
 However, just to be sure, I lined the apple crate that it was going into with landscape fabric and filled the empty spaces around the pot with fall leaves.
-This also helped when I added a “skirt” of cedar branches.
-With the arrangement being close to the house and under an awning, overall, I hope it has enough insulation.
+This insulation was hidden by a “skirt” of cedar branches.
+Battery-operated fairy lights completed the look.

-There are so many colourful sticks available at my local nurseries—red and yellow dogwood, curly willow, burgundy pussy willows, and more.
-I also pull out the same birch logs that I found on a hike and carried home in my backpack a few years ago.
+There are so many colorful sticks available at my local nurseries—red and yellow dogwood, curly willow, burgundy pussy willows, and more.
+I also pull out the same birch logs every year that I found on a hike and carried home in my backpack.

 Hang it on your window

-If you have them, window boxes provide a different, elongated shape to work with.
-And they’re often protected by awnings or eaves, which may help determine which materials you use.
+If you have them, window boxes provide a different, elongated shape to work with and dress up a the front of a home or shed for the holidays.
+They’re often protected by awnings or eaves, which may help determine which materials you use.
 Either way, don’t forget to fill them for the winter!

 Pack everything tightly

-This lovely big container needs a hefty amount of materials to look lush and full.
-My urns are always a bit free-flowing and loosey goosey.
-This pot is well thought out and artfully put together.
-I love the addition of the neutral-coloured artificial roses and the dark leaves around the back by the birch logs.
-Another tip from this is that odd numbers rule!
+This lovely big container is well thought out and artfully put together.
+It would have taken a hefty amount of materials to look lush and full.
+My urn is always a bit more free-flowing and loosey goosey.
+I love the addition of the neutral-colored artificial roses, and the dark leaves set at the back.
+Another tip from this is that odd numbers rule for bigger objects, like the birch logs.

 Don’t be afraid to go faux